top of page

 Summary of Bonk: The Curious Coupling of Science and Sex (2008)

-The study of sexual physiology—what happens, and why, and how to make it happen better—has been going on for centuries, behind the closed doors of laboratories, brothels, Alfred Kinsey's attic, and, more recently, MRI centers, pig farms, and sex-toy R&D labs.
-I spent two years wheedling and conniving my way behind those doors to bring you the answers to the questions Dr. Ruth never asked.
-Is your penis three inches longer than you think?
+The study of sexual physiology — what happens, why it happens, and how to make it happen better — has quietly unfolded for centuries in unlikely places: laboratories, brothels, Alfred Kinsey’s attic, and more recently MRI suites, pig farms, and sex-toy R&D labs.
+After two years of wheedling my way behind those doors, I came back with answers to the questions Dr. Ruth never quite got to.
+Is your penis actually three inches longer than you think?
 Is vaginal orgasm a myth?
-Can a dead man get an erection?
-Why doesn't Viagra help women—or, for that matter, pandas?
+Can a dead man have an erection?
+And why doesn’t Viagra work for women — or, for that matter, pandas?

 Excerpt from the chapter "The Upsuck Chronicles: Does orgasm boost fertility, and what do pigs know about it?"